How we decided on the Best Patio Door Locks?

 Avonstar Patio Door Lock (Brass)

-This Avonstar Patio Door Security Lock features an appealing brass design that may help it better blend in with your French door handles.
+This Avonstar patio lock features an appealing brass design that may help it better blend in with your door handles.
 It’s still long enough so that it can remain visible outside.

 Beyond appearances, it has a good amount of defence against tampering or rough use.